Michael-Ennis-1/Skittter-Snacks/README.md

 # **Skittter-Snacks**
 Skitter Snacks is a game jam project about a jumping spider attempting to steal doritos from ants.
 Created for the online "2022 PIGSQUAD Summer Slow Jam", over 12 days, with a focus on "Stealth" gameplay mechanics.
-I worked alongside 4 other talented developers for this project, including another programmer.
+I worked alongside 4 other talented developers for this project.

 ![image](https://github.com/user-attachments/assets/95587d44-83e6-4471-852f-18cd7ef0836a)